karttur/git-vcs/_posts/2020/2020-02-24-git-gh-pages.markdown

 As an example of setting up and managing a repo after only creating it online, this post will take you through how to create a repo for _gh-pages_ - that is the GitHub system for free publishing of web-pages using [Jekyll](https://jekyllrb.com).

-A GitHub repo for publishing must replace the default branch _master_  with a branch named _gh-pages_.
+A GitHub repo for publishing must replace the default branch _main_  with a branch named _gh-pages_.
 Thus, the setup of _gh-pages_ using the local command line tool is a bit more complicated compared to setting up an ordinary repo with branches.

 First you have to go to your online [GitHub](https://github.com) account and create a new repo.
 Just the repo name, nothing else, then click the <span class='button'>Create repository</span> button, as shown below.